QuTech-Delft/qne-adk/docs/introduction.rst

     qne application clone [OPTIONS] APPLICATION_NAME [NEW_APPLICATION_NAME]

-Clone an existing remote (--remote) or local application to the current directory.
+Clone an existing remote or local application and use it as a starting point for new application development.
+Cloning an application will copy the application files to the current directory.
+The public available (or latest) version of the application is copied.
-When a new application name is not given (remote only) the application will have the same name as the cloned application.
+When a new application name is not given as an argument (remote only) the application will have the same name as the cloned application.
 An application with the new application name may not already exist locally.
 A local application must be valid before it can be cloned.
 For cloning a remote application the user must be logged in.
-Cloning remote applications is limited to publicly available applications and applications of which the user is the author.

     Arguments:
       APPLICATION_NAME  Name of the application to clone [required]